A gamma-ray periodic modulation in Globular Cluster 47 Tucanae

 The gamma-ray-to-X-ray flux ratios are 233$\pm$40, 275$\pm$52, and 162$\pm$33 for the time-averaged, high and low states, respectively.
-For PSR J1311-3430 \citep{Arumugasamy2015,Pletsch2012}, the averaged X-ray and gamma-ray energy fluxes are $\sim8.6\times10^{-14}$ and $\sim6.2\times10^{-11}$ ergs cm$^{-2}$ s$^{-1}$; and its gamma-ray-to-X-ray flux ratio is $\sim720$.
-For PSR B1957-20 \citep{Huang2007,Abdo2010b,Guillemot2012}, the averaged X-ray and gamma-ray energy fluxes are $\sim8.35\times10^{-14}$ and $\sim1.34\times10^{-11}$ ergs cm$^{-2}$ s$^{-1}$; and hence its gamma-ray-to-X-ray flux ratio is $\sim160$.
-Therefore the gamma-ray-to-X-ray flux ratios reported here are within the range of ratios of PSR J1311-3430 and PSR B1957-20.} {Finally we would like to remark that the nature of CXOGlb J002406.3-720443 is still unclear.
-It was suggested to be a {cataclysmic variable}, but a LMXB can not be ruled out, yet \citep{Grindlay2001}.
-Either of them strongly suggests that there is a new kind of gamma-ray phenomena in Global Cluster.}
+Finally we would like to remark that the nature of CXOGlb J002406.3-720443 is still unclear.
+It was suggested to be a cataclysmic variable, but a LMXB can not be ruled out, yet \citep{Grindlay2001}.